 Wood represents many different avenues, and yet it all directs us back to the tree.
 The Shattered series and the Alder series both pay tribute to the wood, allowing us to imagine where it came from and what it now represents.

 Shattered was my first piece inspired by process.
 I was anxious to see how I could create random patterns by splitting and assembling different sized and shaped pieces of wood.
-I also hoped through the physical art of organizing the chaotic pile of wood it would somehow convey the energy required to do so.
+I hoped that through the physical art of organizing a chaotic pile of wood I could somehow capture and convey the energy of this process.

-What was unexpectedly discovered was the aroma that was released by the fall of the axe.
-The thud and crack as the wood fibers tore apart.
-This took me back to when I was a young teenager cutting wood during the summer months on Vancouver Island.
+What I unexpectedly discovered was the aroma released by the fall of the axe and the thud and crack as the wood fibers tore apart.
+This took me back to when I was a teenager, cutting wood during the summer months on Vancouver Island.

-With the Alder collection we carefully select, hand cut and carve each stem before bundling it into a stack.
+With the Alder collection we carefully select, hand cut, and carve each stem before bundling it into a stack.
 We then saw horizontally across each stack to create the form of the piece, which appears to be sliced directly out of a section of densely packed forest.
-The depth of the open space which encircles each stick provides the darkness.
+The depth of the open space which encircles each stick provides a stark contrast.
 My wish is for you to peer into the piece past the surface and imagine yourself walking in a rainforest.